 And they have hope for an even better future.

 EDITOR’S NOTE: Quest Enterprise Services actually works across product lines.
-That means our customer will be able to manage the adequacy of all their networks — as well as their directory accuracy — from a single enterprise-wide dashboard.
+That means our clients will be able to manage the adequacy of all their networks — as well as their directory accuracy — from a single enterprise-wide dashboard.
 We look forward to helping them do that.

 Take the First Step From Adequate to Excellent